slu-soc5650/slu-soc5650.github.io/content/docs/meeting_02.md

   2. Follow-up with Chris in your Final Project repo about any outstanding memo questions

 ### Lab-02
-The Lab-02 instructions are available in `module-1-basics`.
+The Lab-02 instructions are available in `module-1-basics` or can viewed online [here](https://github.com/slu-soc5650/module-1-basics/blob/master/assignments/lab-02.pdf).
 You'll need to create a new `.Rproj` for it in your assignments repository (which you cloned during class), and then create a static map using `ggplot2` of Missouri counties' total populations that is appropriately normalized.